A. Purpose and Scope

 Consent of Authorized Representatives will be sought for persons under the age of 18 in order for initial program enrolment and in other circumstances where required by law.

-It is noted that persons under the age of 18 may be legally capable of providing informed consent on their own, for example as it relates to participation in certain program elements or to access certain services.
-Once enrolled, youth may be able to provide consent for Program Participation, Program Elements requiring Evaluation and for Marketing without consent of an Authorized Representative.
+It is noted that persons under the age of 18 may be legally capable of providing informed consent on their own, for example, as it relates to participation in certain program elements or to access certain services.
+Once enrolled, youth may be able to provide consent for Program Participation, Program Elements requiring Evaluation, and Marketing without the consent of an Authorized Representative.

 d.
 Consent where Scope of Data Collection, Usage or Disclosure has Changed